 - The Director of Gift Stewardship is the initial contact for the donor.
 If requests for memorial trees fall within the standard guidelines, the Director of Gift Stewardship may proceed with the installation of the tree.
-All other requests must be directed to the Vice President for Administration. - A minimum donation of \$2,500 is requested to plant a memorial tree.
+All other requests must be directed to the Executive Vice President. - A minimum donation of \$2,500 is requested to plant a memorial tree.
 The donation covers the purchase and installation of the tree and provides funds for future maintenance.
-Trees will not be plaqued.

-- The Reynolda Campus Capital Planning Committee serves in an advisory role regarding special naming proposals.
-The Capital Planning Committee will review each proposal and make recommendations to the VP for Administration as approved, approved with conditions, or disapproved. - Recommended Tree Varieties for Memorial Trees - Ornamental Trees: Japanese Maple (Acer palmatum); Crape Myrtle (Lagerstroemia indica); 'Oklahoma' redbud (Cercis reniformis 'Oklahoma'); Star Magnolia (Magnolia stellata); Kousa Dogwood - Oak (Quercus alba); Shurmard Oak (Quercus shurmardii); 'Green Mountain' Sugar Maple (Acer Saccharinum 'Green Mountain'); 'October Glory' Red Maple (Acer Rubrum 'October Glory'); American Hornbeam (Carbinus Caroliniana) - o Evergreen Trees: American Holly (Ilex opaca); Deodar Cedar (Cedrus Deodara); Norway Spruce (Picea Abies); Southern Magnolia (Magnolia grandiflora 'Bracken's Brown Beauty' or 'Little Gem') - For a listing of current Memorial Trees, and their locations on campus, see Appendix C, "Memorial Trees."
+Trees will not be marked with plaques. - The Reynolda Campus Capital Planning Committee serves in an advisory role regarding special naming proposals.
+The Capital Planning Committee will review each proposal and make recommendations to the Executive Vice President as approved, approved with conditions, or disapproved. - Recommended Tree Varieties for Memorial Trees - Ornamental Trees: Japanese Maple (Acer palmatum); Crape Myrtle (Lagerstroemia indica); 'Oklahoma' redbud (Cercis reniformis 'Oklahoma'); Star Magnolia (Magnolia stellata); Kousa Dogwood - Deciduous Trees: American Beech (Fagus grandifolia); White Oak (Quercus alba); Shurmard Oak (Quercus shurmardii); 'Green Mountain' Sugar Maple (Acer Saccharinum 'Green Mountain'); 'October Glory' Red Maple (Acer Rubrum 'October Glory'); American Hornbeam (Carbinus Caroliniana) - Evergreen Trees: American Holly (Ilex opaca); Deodar Cedar (Cedrus Deodara); Norway Spruce (Picea Abies); Southern Magnolia (Magnolia grandiflora 'Bracken's Brown Beauty' or 'Little Gem') - For a listing of current Memorial Trees, and their locations on campus, see Appendix C, "Memorial Trees."